 Sam works in town planning for the City of Gold Coast.
-The last 7 years he has been assessing new developments on the Coast, ranging from small scale residential and commercial, to high-rises and shopping centres.
+Over the last seven years he has been assessing new developments on the Coast, ranging from small scale residential and commercial, to high-rises and shopping centres.
 He specialises in new church developments and large residential developments.

-Currently, he is working within Councils CBD office promoting Southport as the CBD of the Gold Coast and dealing in economic development and investment attraction for the CBD and overall Gold Coast.
+Currently, he is working within Gold Coast City Council's CBD office, promoting Southport as the CBD of the Gold Coast and dealing in economic development and investment attraction for the CBD and overall Gold Coast.
 His future direction is hopefully in private property development and urban design.

 Class of 2002

 Bel is graphic designer and photographer on the Hillsong Communications team.
-She designs and shoots for campaign artwork for the national and global church.
-She also co-owns 'The First Hello' which is a collaborative photography company that she, and River Bennett, founded, which focuses on shooting the raw and real moments at live births.
-As a team, they've also recently launched 'The Daily Hello' which has expanded their business to capture fun and fresh kids portraits.
+She designs and shoots campaign artwork for the national and global church.
+She also co-owns 'The First Hello' which is a collaborative photography company, founded by herself and River Bennett.
+The First Hello focuses on shooting the raw and real moments at live births.
+As a team, they've also recently launched 'The Daily Hello', which has expanded their business to capture fun and fresh kids' portraits.

 Year of 2006